Learn More and ApplyLighting Design (BFA)

 DES 142 PRINCIPLES OF DESIGN 4

-History of Dramatic Literature Sequence (Arts and Literature Requirement)
+History of Dramatic Ligerature (Arts and Literature Requirment)

 THEATRE CREW